up42/docs/source/reference/data-transfer.rst

 pixels and will be displayed both in ``DRY_RUN`` mode as well as during actual fetching of image data.

-.. _imagery-and-binary-data:
+.. _imagery-and-vector-data:

-Imagery and binary data
+Imagery and vector data
 -----------------------

 As mentioned in the :ref:`section on specifications